giellalt/lang-rmg/rmg.md

 ---

-INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Traveller Norwegian LANGUAGE.
+INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Balkan Romani, arli

 # Definitions for Multichar_Symbols

 ## Analysis symbols
-The morphological analyses of wordforms for the Traveller Norwegian language are presented in this system in terms of the following symbols.
+The morphological analyses of wordforms for the Romany language are presented in this system in terms of the following symbols.
 (It is highly suggested to follow existing standards when adding new tags).